devstream-io/devstream/docs/plugins/gitlab-ce-docker.md

   gitlab/gitlab-ce:rc
 ```

-The variable $GITLAB_HOME here pointing to the directory where the configuration, logs, and data files will reside.
+The variable `$GITLAB_HOME` here pointing to the directory where the configuration, logs, and data files will reside.

-We could set this variable by the `export` command:
+We can set this variable by the `export` command:

 ```shell
 export GITLAB_HOME=/srv/gitlab